Meta-learning Optimizers for Communication-Efficient Learning: Introduction

-Learned optimization through meta-learning has been an increasingly important topic of research interest \citep{andrychowicz2016learning}.
+Learned optimization through meta-learning has been an increasingly important topic of research interest~\citep{andrychowicz2016learning}.
 Advances have been made in scalable architectures~\citep{wichrowska2017learned,metz2022practical}, meta-learning strategies~\citep{vicol2021pes} and the diversity and scale of meta-learning tasks~\citep{velo}.
 Notably, \citet{metz2022practical} analyzed different learned optimizers in a large-scale study and introduced a highly efficient and simple per-parameter MLP optimizer and strong gradient-based features.
-However, these recent learned optimizers have not been studied in a communication-efficient distributed setup.
+However, these recent learned optimizers have not been studied in a communication-efficient distributed setting.

 In this work, we propose learned optimization as an approach to alleviate the challenges of communication-efficient distributed learning.
-Specifically, we follow a standard communication-efficient distributed setup employed by local SGD and its stronger variants~\cite{wang2019slowmo} and improve it be introducing a global learned optimizer based on \citep{metz2022practical} (Figure~\ref{fig:overview}).
-Our main contributions are: \begin{itemize} \item We demonstrate, for the first time, that learned optimizers can be used to augment local SGD for communication-efficient distributed learning, outperforming strong baselines and maintaining benefits even for a high number of local steps.\looseness-1 \item We propose and evaluate two architectures for the learned optimization of local SGD, a worker-aware optimizer (LAgg-A) and a worker-invariant optimizer (LOpt-A), from which one can choose depending on the use-case. \item We demonstrate that our learned optimizers, even when meta-learned on a single or few architecture and dataset combinations, can generalize to new and much larger datasets and architectures, including ImageNet, ResNets, Vision Transformers (ViTs), and new modalities such as language modeling, obtaining competitive results in communication-efficient distributed settings. \end{itemize}
+Specifically, we follow the setup of local SGD~\cite{stich2019local} with homogeneous devices and homogeneous data split among them and demonstrate that our global learned optimizers (\cref{fig:overview}) meta-trained for this setting can outperform Local SGD and SlowMo~\citep{wang2019slowmo} as well as data-parallel Adam and SGD.
+Our main contributions are: \begin{itemize} \item We demonstrate, for the first time, that learned optimizers can be used to improve local SGD for communication-efficient distributed learning, outperforming strong baselines and maintaining benefits even for a high number of local steps. \item We propose and evaluate two architectures for the learned optimization of local SGD, a worker-aware optimizer (LAgg-A) and a worker-invariant optimizer (LOpt-A), from which one can choose depending on the use-case. \item We demonstrate that our learned optimizers, even when meta-learned on a single or few architecture and dataset combinations, can generalize to new and much larger datasets and architectures, including ImageNet, ResNets, Vision Transformers (ViTs), and new modalities such as language modeling, obtaining competitive results in communication-efficient distributed settings. \end{itemize}

-Overall, our results outline a promising future for communication-efficient distributed learning algorithms augmented by learned optimizers.